• Archive

 by Sydney Young

-Pieces of wood shoved onto a shelf encapsulate the controlled chaos that is the Hardymon’s lumberyard on Oct.
-22 in Maysville.
+Pieces of wood shoved onto a shelf are part of the controlled chaos that is the Hardymon’s lumber yard.

-The dynamic between the workers is something that often is not found in working for a large company.
+That dynamic among the workers is something often not found at a large company.
 The employees are constantly picking on one another or rambling until someone is irritated.
-Sarah Grooms, the only female employee and Terry’s daughter-in-law, takes the blunt of most one-liners inside the store.
+Sarah Grooms, the only female employee and Terry’s daughter-in-law, takes the brunt of most one-liners inside the store.
 To say she rolls with the punches is an understatement.
-Sarah can hold her own, and then some, always keeping everyone on their toes.
+But Sarah can hold her own, and then some, always keeping everyone on their toes.

 Each person who enters the door of the business is treated like family.
-It is a small town feeling that is not recognized by many.
-Even if the employees are not family by blood, they treat each other as such.
-Shawn mentioned that everyone there is like one big family.
+Shawn said everyone there is like one big family.
 Whether screws, beams or an old friend is needed, Hardymons is the go-to.
-It is the place that holds the small town together beautifully and proudly.
+It is a place that helps hold Maysville together, beautifully and proudly.

-Tim Ray, 60, assists a customer with his hardware needs inside Hardymons Home & Hardware.
+Tim Ray, 60, assists a customer with his hardware needs.

-A sole employee and an empty Hardymons Lumber Yard in Maysville wait for the arrival of a truck after a delivery.
+A sole employee and an empty Hardymons Lumber Yard iwait for the arrival of a truck after a delivery.

-Kevin Cooley assists a customer in Hardymon Home & Hardware in Maysville on Oct.
-23. with a decision on a home project.
+Kevin Cooley assists a customer in Hardymon Home & Hardware with a decision about a home project.

-The employees of Hardymon Home & Hardware care for their customers by assisting them with their purchases on Oct.
-23 in Maysville.
+The employees of Hardymon Home & Hardware care for their customers by assisting them with their purchases.

-Brandon Insko was pulling boards from storage in order to prepare for an upcoming lumber order at Hardymons Lumber in Maysville.
+Brandon pulled boards from storage to prepare for an upcoming lumber order.

-The family of Hardymons Home & Hardware posed for a portrait by the spray-painted barn door in the Hardymon Lumber Yard in Maysville.
+The family of Hardymons Home & Hardware posed for a portrait by the spray-painted barn door in the lumber yard.

 Join Us